Lily2Love/Lily2Love/README.md

 <p align="center">"Apathy, and a little piece of you in the back of my mind.
-Like an axe mounted on a wall."
+Like an axe mounted on a wall.

-<p align="center">"apathy to myself, and a tremendous, crushing hatred for you."
+<p align="center">apathy to myself, and a tremendous, crushing hatred for you."
 <p align="right">-Andrew